Spirals-Team/librepair-experiments/README.md

 | **Other**                                               |       2.678 |
 | **Total**                                               |       4.224 |

+### Number of the failing test cases per build

 During the build process there can be many failing test cases.
-In the following table it is possible to see the number of the builds divided by the number of the failing tests:
+In the following table it is possible to see the number of the builds based on the number of their failing test cases:

 | Number of the failing test cases           | Number of the builds   |
 |:------------------------------------------:|-----------------------:|